List of Downton Abbey characters: Herbert "Bertie" Pelham, 7th Marquess of Hexham

 Bertie asks Edith to marry him the night of Charlie Rogers' death.
 Edith struggles with revealing the truth about Marigold to Bertie before accepting him.
 In the meantime, Bertie's unmarried cousin, Peter, dies of malaria in Tangiers.
 This makes Bertie, as the nearest male heir, the new Marquess of Hexham.
 He refuses to assume his title publicly until his cousin's memorial service, though Carson instructs the Downton staff to address him as "Your Lordship" nonetheless.
 He arrives at Downton before leaving to settle his cousin's affairs, and Edith accepts his proposal.
 Before she can bring herself to tell him about Marigold, Mary peevishly reveals the truth.
-Bertie accepts that Edith has an illegitimate daughter, but he is also hurt that she may have tried to trick him, so he breaks off their engagement.
+Bertie accepts that Edith has an out-of-wedlock daughter, but he is also hurt that she may have tried to trick him, so he breaks off their engagement.
 In "The Finale", feeling guilty about ruining Edith's happiness because of the inability to accept that Edith would outrank both her and their parents on becoming a marchioness, Mary arranges for Bertie and Edith to reunite at a restaurant.
 Bertie tells Edith that he misses her terribly and still wants to marry her.
 Edith accepts him, and they marry on New Year's Eve 1925.

 In the first feature film, Bertie is asked by King George V to accompany the Prince of Wales on a three-month tour of Africa.
 However, Edith reveals to him that she is pregnant, and the child's birth will coincide with Bertie's departure date.
 Unable to get out of his commitment himself, Bertie's mother-in-law Cora and Queen Mary intercede on his behalf.
 In the second film, Bertie and Edith's infant son is named Peter, presumably after Bertie's cousin.
+He appears as a side character in the third film.